avchrisr/peloton-pace/README.md

 - Frontend UI written in React

 **nginx**
-- single point of entry, which load balances web traffic to "**api-gateway-zuul-server**"
+- single point of entry into Backend, which load balances web traffic to "**api-gateway-zuul-server**"
 - update "**nginx-conf**" if you wish to change the initial setting of 3 api-gateway-zuul-server instances

 **config-server**